If you came to this page directly, you might wish to read a page with an introduction to this section first.

 Mark Twain - The Innocents Abroad - 1869.
 Twain reached Tiberias from Syria, after having visited Banias and Capernaum.

-In the morning early we walked with the physician to a mineral bath half an hour south of the city along the sea shore.
+In the morning early we walked to a mineral bath half an hour south of the city along the sea shore.
 About a quarter of an hour from the walls we passed some remains of the wall of the ancient city of which also there are ruins close to the northern wall and there are marks of antiquity on the mountain to the west.
 Turner

 We rode immediately through narrow dirty dusty streets to the Catholick church belonging to the Catholick convent at Nazareth, but lent by them to the Greek Catholicks.
 It is a ruined building with bare unplastered walls said to have been the house inhabited by St. Peter.
 Micheli, our guide, went immediately for the keys to the Greek Catholick priest who sent with them two mattresses for us. (..)
 While the Frenchman and I were looking dolefully at each other commenting on the wretched accommodation which the church would afford us, there entered a Neapolitan physician Signor Adam who has been summoned here from Acre where he resides in the service of the Pasha to attend the wife of a rich Jew.
 He very civilly led us to the house of a Jew where he lodged, in which we were tolerably comfortable and supped on fish from the neighbouring sea.
-W. Turner
+Turner

 In the XIIth century Tiberias was the capital of a county of the Kingdom of Jerusalem.
 In 1187 Saladin, Sultan of Egypt and Syria, laid siege to Tiberias, in response to Crusader attacks to Muslim caravans en route to Damascus.
 The King of Jerusalem marched on Tiberias with a large army and the support of the Knights Templars and Hospitallers, two military orders.
 They arrived near Tiberias at the beginning of July when the heat was extreme (Tiberias is 200m/650 ft below sea level).
 Saladin prevented them from accessing water wells and in the battle which was fought at Hattin, a few miles northwest of Tiberias, he defeated the tired and thirsty Christian army.
 The king and the chief knights managed to reach Tiberias, but on the following day they surrendered.
 Eventually Saladin conquered the main towns of the Kingdom of Jerusalem including its capital.